Can I Drive on Oregon Coast Beaches? Rules, Regulations for Cars, Vehicles

 (Oregon Coast) – It's a frequently asked question about Oregon beaches.
 Can I drive my car on the sand?
 And if so, where?
 (Above: vehicles at Tierra Del Mar).

 The answers don't make everyone happy, either.
 There are a handful of places where you can drive your car on the beach, but it doesn't mean you should.
-Many locals, officials and regulars to the beach aren't happy about it as it does tend to dirty things up and create some extra unnecessary hazards.
+Many locals, officials and regulars to the beach aren't pleased with this as it does tend to dirty things up and create some extra unnecessary hazards.

 Though if you must, there is one small place on the central Oregon coast and two sizable stretches on the north Oregon coast where vehicles are allowed on beaches.